nescondo/winter_break_2025/journal.md

 Finished Chapter 7 which went over pointers, arrays, and references.
 Maybe a good idea to review references, lvalues, rvalues, and even pointers to practice.

 1hr 14mins.

+<b>Session 3</b> 8:30pm

+Got motivated to start learning OpenGL/graphics programming.
+Started the tutorial on <b>learnopengl.com</b> to create my first app.
+So far just learned the basics and created a window with a minor input detection (ESC on press closes window), resizing windows, creation of windows, and clearing color buffers.
+Also learned the general setup with GLFW, GLAD, and CMake.
+Pretty fun.

+1hr 48mins.